groupeLIAMG/ttcr/README.md

 -  **fast marching** : use fast marching method if value == 1 (implemented on 2D & 3D unstructured meshes only)
 -  **fast sweeping** : use fast sweeping method if value == 1
 - **dynamic shortest path** : use dynamic shortest path method if value == 1 (currently implemented on 3D unstructured meshes only)
-- **number of dynamic nodes** : number of temporary nodes to use with DSPM
+- **tertiary nodes** : number of tertiary nodes to use with DSPM
+- **radius tertiary nodes**: radius around source for including tertiary nodes
 -  **process reflectors** :
 -  **saveRayPaths** :
 -  **raypath high order** : compute traveltime gradient on unstructured meshes with high order least-squares (default is 0)